 Munch’s The Scream is one of the most well-known pieces of art in the world.
 It’s an iconic painting, but the artist is less well-known.

-A visit to Munch’s Museum will rectify that.
+A visit to Munch’s Museum is one of Oslo’s attractions you can’t afford to miss.
 The museum does contain his famous painting, but it’s only the pastel version.
 To see the one completed in paint, you’ll need to visit the National Gallery instead.

 If you’re a lover of art then this is somewhere you have to visit.
 The museum contains over 1,200 paintings, 18,000 prints, 6 sculptures and 500 plates!
 There’s a lot of stuff to see.